Learn about all the Colorado Tree Coalition programs with this narrated PowerPoint presentation created by Susan Hardin.

 Visit Colorado Grant Map Tour (http://www.arcgis.com/apps/MapTour/?appid=c439d94c47704b5f9fe861376135256c#info) to learn more.

 Colorado Tree Coalition Grant Recipients

-The Colorado Tree Coalition awarded nearly $50,000 to 17 organizations in 2015.
-Along with matching funds provided by the grant recipients this will help plant more than 2,000 trees in communities across Colorado.
-Each of these projects allow residents the opportunity to make a difference in their community with their volunteer service.
+The Colorado Tree Coalition awarded nearly $50,000 to 17 organizations in 2016.
+Along with matching funds provided by the grant recipients this will help plant more than 360 trees in communities across Colorado.
+Each of these projects allowed residents the opportunity to make a difference in their community with a combined total of 3,117 hours of volunteer service.
 CTC grants are made possible through the support of the USDA Forest Service, the Colorado State Forest Service, Xcel Energy Foundation, Xcel Energy Vegetation Management, Colorado Public Radio and our Colorado Tree Coalition members and supporters.
-Since 1991 the Colorado Tree Coalition has awarded 484 grants totaling over $800,000.
-As a result of these grants over 69,670 trees have been planted throughout the state.
+Since 1991 the Colorado Tree Coalition has awarded 501 grants totaling over $844,000.
+These grants have been matched with over $7.8 million in community money and/or time.
+As a result of these grants over 74,110 trees have been planted throughout the state.

 Xcel Energy Vegetation Management ($2,000)

 - City of Alamosa

 Xcel Energy Foundation ($24,000)

 - City of Lakewood

 CTC Grant Recipients

 Needham Elementary School, “Trees are the Answer!”
 Project–2016